tiyd-python-2016-10/prework/README.md

-# The Iron Yard Durham - Python - Cohort 6
+# The Iron Yard Durham - Python - October, 2016 Cohort

 Welcome to the Python class at The Iron Yard in Durham!
 We are going to have an amazing semester.
 You're going to need to do a few things to get ready before we start class: